IUPAC/WFChemCookbook/_sources/contributions.md

-# Contributions to the IUPAC FAIR Chemistry Cookbook
+# Contributions to the Cookbook

 We would like to thank all the contributors have made the IUPAC FAIR Chemsitry Cookbook the important resource that it is.